GUIDES & RESOURCES

 However, the breaks in your cover don’t count towards the 10 continuous years, so you are required to pay LHC loading.
 Remember that you can’t reduce the total of the 10-year period.

-• Gaps in cover and Days of Absence: This covers gaps such as switching between insurers.
-You can be without Hospital cover for 1,094 days during your lifetime without affecting your LHC loading, also known as ‘Days of Absence’8.
+• Gaps in cover and days of absence: This covers gaps such as switching between insurers.
+You can be without hospital cover for 1,094 days during your lifetime without affecting your LHC loading, also known as ‘days of absence’.

-• Membership suspension: If you’re going overseas for a short period of time, or just want to suspend your Hospital cover, then ask your insurer first.
-If your insurer agrees to do this, then the period of suspension is not counted towards your 1,094 days of absence9.
+• Membership suspension: If you’re going overseas for a short period of time, or just want to suspend your hospital cover, then ask your insurer first.
+If your insurer agrees to do this, then the period of suspension is not counted towards your 1,094 days of absence.

-• Going overseas for an extended period of time10: If you cancel your Hospital cover to go overseas for at least one continuous year, then the days you spend outside of Australia are not counted towards the 1,094 Days of Absence.
+• Going overseas for an extended period of time: If you cancel your hospital cover to go overseas for a year or more, then time you spend outside of Australia does not count towards the days of absence.

-You can return to Australia for periods of up to 90 consecutive days, per visit, and still be considered to be overseas.
+You can return to Australia for visits of up to three months and still be considered to be overseas for LHC purposes.

-No. While the Australian Government does provide a rebate on private Health Insurance premiums, this rebate does not apply to the LHC loading component of a policy11.
+No. While the Australian government does provide a rebate on private health insurance premiums, this rebate does not apply to the LHC loading component of a policy.

 Where can I compare options?